 Over the next three summers, the Festival evolved to include 5-6 performances over two weekends at 4-5 unique winery locations, host guest musicians, collaborate with local businesses, and connect to local communities.
 Audiences included enthralled locals and delighted tourists – no one could get enough of experiencing chamber music in such special environments.

 In 2017, one of the featured guest groups was the Ironwood Quartet, a string quartet made up of NAC Orchestra musicians.
 After a period of considering evolving goals on behalf of the founders and original directors, it was agreed that Ironwood would take on the Festival as its new directors.
-For 2019, the festival will take place from July 26-28 with concerts at The Grange and Hillier Creek wineries.
-Music will feature the Ironwood quartet and special guests.
+For 2019, the festival will take place from July 26-28 with concerts at The Grange and Hillier Creek wineries and the Old Church Theatre.

 Back to: discover our vision